ocean-mapping-group/ocean-mapping-group.github.io/omg/classSel.md

         *   `<LUThandle>.tai`: Tail backscatter.
     *   These output grids are created with the same header as the `num` file, and each pixel represents the calculated parameter for the corresponding analysis window.
 The values are scaled to `0-255` based on `dB_min` and `dB_max`.
 4.  **Memory Management:** Allocates and frees memory for the output grids.

+## Output Files
+*   `<LUThandle>.mea`: JHC-format `.r4` grid of mean backscatter.
+*   `<LUThandle>.slp`: JHC-format `.r4` grid of slope of angular response.
+*   `<LUThandle>.nad`: JHC-format `.r4` grid of nadir backscatter.
+*   `<LUThandle>.tai`: JHC-format `.r4` grid of tail backscatter.

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For `JHC_header` structure.
+*   `support.h`: For general utility functions and error handling.

+## Notes
+This tool is used for seafloor classification by deriving statistical properties of backscatter and grazing angle within spatial windows.
+The output grids can then be used in further classification algorithms or for visualizing seabed texture.
+The current implementation uses 8-bit output for the `.r4` grids, which implies a scaling of the float values to fit the 0-255 range.